 Welcome!
 I am a political theorist and Visiting Assistant Professor of Political Science at Vanderbilt University for 2017-2018, where I teach courses on democratic theory; feminist theory; and modern political thought.
 I am also affiliated with Women's and Gender Studies at Vanderbilt.
-My research combines the history of political thought and political theory, with an emphasis on continental philosophy; early modern and eighteenth-century political thought; emotions and politics; feminist theory; and politics and literature.
+My research combines the history of political thought and political theory, with an emphasis on the history of political thought in the seventeenth through nineteenth centuries; emotions and politics; feminist theory; and politics and literature.

 I am currently completing a book manuscript which unites my first two interests.
 Tentatively titled The Lost Passions of Republican Thought: Politics and Emotions of the French Enlightenment, the manuscript examines the role of emotions in the republican tradition, with a focus on the French Enlightenment.
 I interpret a wide variety of texts by Montesquieu and Rousseau that consider the emotions related to civic virtue (fear, courage, ambition, and ‘associative feelings,’ such as compassion and sympathy) to demonstrate that republicanism can support, and benefit from, a theoretically rich account of the passions as they relate to contemporary public life.